asjadjawed/short-url-server/Docs/QA.md

       For this project with the slug size of 12, this can accommodate around 8-9 million users per year.\
       **~1 thousand years needed, in order to have a 1% probability of at least one collision.**

       The slug size can also be increased if users grow exponentially.
+The slugs are stored in MongoDB with a unique restriction so the DB won't allow any duplicates.
+The user can then generate another random slug in the very unlikely case of a collision.

 3. What do you feel are the limitations or vulnerabilities of your submitted solution?
 What should be done to address these limitations or vulnerabilities?\

-     - I need to buy a custom domain, as the free-tier heroku or netlify apps are long and the aesthetics of a short-url is ruined with a long domain name, but this is a sample project.\
+     - I need to buy a custom domain, as the free-tier heroku or netlify apps are long and the aesthetics of a short-url is ruined with a long domain name, but this is a sample project.
      - The project also doesn't filter for any abusive or illegal or harmful websites that users may submit, and may lure people to harmful places.
 A service like [Google Safe Browsing](https://developers.google.com/safe-browsing/v4/lists) can be used.
      - The randomly generated URL slugs may contain abusive words, the can be filtered and checked against dictionaries.
 An package example can be found [here](https://github.com/y-gagar1n/nanoid-good) for various languages.
      - Spamming of service using bots and scripting, can be mitigated by some kind of [captcha service](https://developers.google.com/recaptcha/docs/display).